MeteoSwiss/metsymb/CONTRIBUTING.md

 4. *(for new symbols)* Modify `metsymb.dtx`:

-   :point_right: add new macros under the Implementation section.
+   * add new macros under the Implementation section.

-   :point_right: add new tables under the Usage section.
+   * add new tables under the Usage section.

-   :point_right: update the abstract.
+   * update the abstract.

 5. *Update* the version in `metsymb.dtx` around l.19, and *add* the change around l.72.